Wicked (1998 film): Plot

-Meanwhile her sister, Inger, finds the weapon that killed their mother in Ellie’s closet, a drama mask, and replaces it in its hiding place.
+Meanwhile, her sister Inger finds the weapon that killed their mother in Ellie’s closet, a drama mask, and replaces it in its hiding place.

 Ellie walks in and goes straight to her room, ignoring all the people asking where she has been.
 She goes to her room and Lena tells her dad to go reprimand her.
 When he goes to the room and tries to, Ellie threatens him with telling everyone what happened between them.
 He crumbles and she makes him break up with Lena.

 The next morning Ellie tells her dad she's not going to school and he doesn't fight it.
 Her sister makes a comment that implies Ellie's guilt and tells her she is leaving for school.
 Ellie then goes upstairs and starts packing her bag to meet Lawson.
 She hears a crash downstairs and is scared, but goes to see who it was.
-An unseen assailant attacks and bludgeons her to death, apparently in the same manner as her mother was.
+An unseen assailant attacks and bludgeons her to death, apparently in the same manner that her mother was killed.
 Lawson comes in, finds Ellie dead and picks her up while crying.
 The detective comes in, sees Lawson holding Ellie and shoots him in his back.
 The police assume Lawson was responsible for everything and Ben and Inger move into Lena's apartment.
 Inger is crying for her father and when he goes to comfort her, Lena notices Inger's bookbag.
 When she opens it she finds the mask, covered in blood, that killed Ellie.
 The camera focuses in on Inger's face, which is cold and unemotional, as she leers back at Lena, implying that Lena may be her next target.